NYU-DPH-Analyst-team/multiple_regression_model/README.md

 # multiple_regression_model

-Coding idea for running multiple similar regression model and export the results
+This is a small coding idea for running multiple similar regression models.
+The results and the parameters were saved in a list and exported as a txt file.